fruitcoder/lock-screen-player-view/README.md

 Although the primary use is to include the target in your test targets it can theoretically also be used in your feature modules.

+##### Tests

+Checkout the `LockScreenPlayerViewTests` to see how to integrate a snapshotting library like [https://github.com/pointfreeco/swift-snapshot-testing](swift-snapshot-testing) and write tests for different states of the lock screen player view.

 ## Installation

 ### Xcode 11